alowet/distributionalRL/README_data.md

 - `next_licks`: lick rate during the subsequent trial (np.nan if last trial)
 - `next_stim_loc`: `stim_loc` during the subsequent trial
 - `next_trial_type`: trial type of subsequent trial

+Similar to `neural-plots`, there are also three subfolders corresponding to the three subjects whose data are specifically plotted in `neural_analysis/plot_sample_data.ipynb` (e.g. `AL60`).
+These subfolders (and their session-specific sub-subfolders) contain a single pickle file with processed behavioral data from that session.
+This file contains a dictionary with the following keys:

+- `stats`: a dictionary containing the results of statistical tests performed on that entire session's data
+- `licks_smoothed`: an array of shape `(n_trials, 35000)` containing smoothed licking traces on each trial, after binning at 1 ms resolution and spanning from -6 to 30 s, aligned to odor onset at 0 s.
+Traces were convolved with a Gaussian window with SD = 5 ms.
+- `licks_raw`: an array of shape `(n_trials, 35000)` containing unsmoothed lick counts on each trial, after binning at 1 ms resolution and spanning from -6 to 30 s, aligned to odor onset at 0 s.
+- `active_types`: list containing trial types that appeared during that session (e.g. [0, 1, 2, 3, 4, 5, 6], where 6 corresponds to Unexpected Reward)
+- `trial_types`: int array of shape `(n_trials,)` containing trial type for each trial in order
+- `time`: array of shape `(35000,)`, giving the timebase for `licks_raw` and `licks_smoothed`
+- `sr`: sampling rate in Hz, e.g. 1000 (corresponding to ms resolution)

 ## `ann_decoding`